machal/cssmine-content/content/flexbox-examples.md

 ![flexible button](dist/images/original/flexbox-priklady-2.jpg)

 Technically speaking, every item has a `flex` property and a default value set to `initial`.
-As you will learn from the “Reference Guide”, the `flex` property is shorthand for additional properties.
+As you will learn from the “Flexbox Reference Guide”, the `flex` property is shorthand for additional properties.
 The `initial` value means that an item can shrink when there is not enough space, however, it will not extend to fill up extra space.